heymarkwetzel/ux-portfolio/projects/acme-financial.md

 - Brainstorming
 - Technical Feasibility

-Designing without understanding "Why" is driving without a destination.
+Designing without understanding "Why" is like driving without a destination.
 It can be fun, but it is not actively accomplishing anything with purpose.
 To gain that purpose, we define what we need to accomplish and strategize how to get there.

 ### Stakeholder interviews
 Not having direct access to the Customers or Advisors, we relied heavily on our client partners at Acme for insights.
 They trusted me to listen, distill, and recommend a way forward to meet the goals of the project.